oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 supported at the Authorization Endpoint as the client does not access this endpoint directly, instead the client redirects the user agent to it.

+Grant types define the required parameters at the authorization endpoint.
+This specification defines the "Authorization Code Grant" ({{authorization-code-grant}}), including the base list of parameters to include in the request.
+Extensions such as Pushed Authorization Requests ({{RFC9126}}) define a different set of parameters to use in the request to the authorization endpoint.

 ## Token Endpoint {#token-endpoint}

 The token endpoint is used by the client to obtain an access token using